sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

     ...
 ]
 ```
-The new menu is returning the menu items and its parent menu in the same row, and the structure is flat, no more nested items.
-Another difference is the `is_staff`, still there but it's a number `menuItemStateId`, no icon information, but now we have an internal id as string that is semantic.
+The new backend endpoint returns the menu items and its parent menu data in the same row.
+The structure is flat (no nested items).
+Another difference is the `is_staff`, still there, but it's an specific value for `menuItemStateId` property.
+No icon name, but now we have an internalId as a semantic unique id.

-#### The things can become harder
+#### Things can become harder

-The new backend will not replace the legacy one in one step, clients will be migrated slowly to the new backend.
-That means we will have both backend working at the same time for months.
+The new backend will not replace the legacy one, at least not in the next months, clients will be migrated slowly to the new backend.
+So some clients will use the legacy backend and another will use the new one.
+That means we will have both backends working at the same time for months.

-As the data returned is very different seems tough to use the same frontend code to render the menu for all the clients, right?
+As the data returned by both backends is very different seems tough to use the same frontend code to render the menu for all the clients, right? (not really as we will see later)

-You can think a possible solution is to create a different menu related components, code, etc depending on the backend version.
-It can work, but do that means duplicating a lot of code, for example the views, the services, etc
+A possible solution is to create different menu-related components, code, etc. depending on the backend version adapting our application to them, this can work, but means we will need to duplicate a lot of code, for example, the views, the services, etc making the maintenance harder.

-### Domain to the resque
+### Decoupling us from the backend

-Let's forget for a while how is the data the backend(s) returns, what we want to represent from the point of view or our application.
-We want to represent a menu that can have items with children (and no link) and items with links a no children.
-The let create a model of that in our domain as entities
+Let's forget for a while how is the data the backend(s) returns, and think in what we want to represent from the point of view of our application.

+We want to represent a menu that can have items with children items (and no link) and items with links a no children.
+Then let's create a model, models in our case, in our domain as entities which will represent exactly that:

 ```ts
 type State = 'disabled' | 'only_for_staff' | 'open'